WABD: Final WABB to "K-Love" (2012)

-On February 17, 2012, the Dittman family announced on its website that it has decided to sell WABB-FM to Educational Media Foundation for $3.1 million.
-Following a day-long retrospective on the history of WABB, including its history on 1480 AM, on February 29, at Midnight, after bookending the station with the same song that launched 97.5, "Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan, the station flipped to the K-LOVE Christian Contemporary format, thus ending WABB-FM's 39-year run as a Top 40/CHR.
-The format would not be lost in the area, as Cumulus relaunched the format at 104.1, with similar calls as WABD, at almost exactly the same time as WABB became K-Love.
-The station changed its call letters to WLVM on March 2, after EMF transferred the call sign from WKIW, the K-LOVE station in Ironwood, Michigan.
+On February 17, 2012, the Dittman family announced on its website that it had decided to sell WABB-FM to Educational Media Foundation for $3.1 million.
+Following a day-long retrospective on the history of WABB, including its history on 1480 AM, on February 29, at Midnight, after bookending the station with the same song that launched 97.5 ("Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan), the station flipped to the K-Love network, thus ending WABB-FM's 39-year run as a Top 40/CHR.
+The format would not be lost in the area, as Cumulus Media relaunched the format on its station on 104.1, with similar calls as WABD, at almost exactly the same time as WABB became K-Love.
+WABB-FM changed its call letters to WLVM on March 2, after EMF transferred the call sign from WKIW, the K-Love station in Ironwood, Michigan.
 The Dittman family chose to retain WABB (1480 AM) and the rights to the "WABB" callsign; however, they would later sell WABB AM to Omni Broadcasting on October 24, 2012, with the new owners changing its call sign to WTKD, following the flip to sports talk.
 Another broadcaster, Big Fish Broadcasting, reserved the "WABB" call letters for their silent AM radio station in Belton, South Carolina.

 97.5 WABD (2012–present)

-On July 9, 2012, the Educational Media Foundation announced that WLVM had been sold to Cumulus Broadcasting holding company Cumulus Licensing, LLC, as part of a multi-station deal and that several format shifts would take place simultaneously at noon on July 15, 2012.
-The Christian programming on WLVM moved to WDLT (98.3 FM), the urban AC format on WDLT moved to WABD (104.1 FM), and the CHR format on WABD moved to WLVM (97.5 FM).
+On July 9, 2012, the Educational Media Foundation announced that WLVM had been sold to Cumulus Media holding company Cumulus Licensing, LLC, as part of a multi-station deal and that several format shifts would take place simultaneously at noon on July 15, 2012.
+The K-Love programming on WLVM moved to WDLT (98.3 FM), the urban AC format on WDLT moved to WABD (104.1 FM), and the CHR format on WABD moved to WLVM (97.5 FM).
 The FCC accepted the WLVM license transfer application on July 10, 2012, and changed that station's call sign from WLVM to WABD on July 16, 2012, with the first song on the new frequency being "Starships" by Nicki Minaj.
 The sale of the station was finalized the following week.
 WLVM and WDLT operated under local marketing agreements until the sales were approved and the transactions consummated.

-Air Staff
+Air staff

 The station has gone through many personalities through the years.
 Currently WABD has two full-time local personalities.
-Jimmy Steele (Program Director) hosts mid days and Twiggins hosts afternoons.
+Jimmy Steele (program director) hosts mid days and Twiggins hosts afternoons.
 Twiggins has been with WABD since 2015 but got his start at the original WABB.
-Mornings became syndicated from Melbourne, Florida in late 2016 by Tony Zazza and Cheree.
-The show is called "Zazza mornings with Cheree," and is broadcast in 3 markets (Melbourne, Florida; Fort Walton Beach, Florida; and Mobile, Alabama).
-The current air staff has been in place in their current configuration since October 2016.
+Mornings became syndicated from Melbourne, Florida, in late 2016 by Tony Zazza and Cheree.
+The show is called "Zazza mornings with Cheree", and is broadcast in three markets (Melbourne, Florida; Fort Walton Beach, Florida; and Mobile, Alabama).